p-argento/uni/_OTHER NOTES/Understanding Python Environment.md

 *Pip* (or pip3) is a package-management system written in Python, used to install and manage software packages.
 It connects to an online repository of public packages, called the Python Package Index, or PyPI. (do not confuse PyPI with PyPy, an alternative implementation of Python).

 *Conda* is an alternative to pip, is the package management tool for Anaconda.
 It allows for easy installation of different versions of python, libraries and tools into virtual environments.
-See also [[Virtual Environments]].
+See also [[Understanding Conda]].
-Note that Conda is the package manager, while Anaconda and Miniconda are distributions.
-A package manager is a tool that automates the process of installing, updating and removing packages.
-A software distribution is a collection of packages, pre-built and pre-configured, that can be installed and used on a system.
-Run `conda list` to see all packages installed.
-And note that python is there, as well as jupyter, ipython and ipykernel.
-> Anaconda is a full distribution of the central software in the PyData ecosystem, and includes Python itself along with the binaries for several hundred third-party open-source projects.
-Miniconda is essentially an installer for an empty conda environment, containing only Conda, its dependencies, and Python.

 (from VSCode docs)
 A *Python Environment* is a Python Interpreter (of a specific version) and an associated location for Python Packages).
 A Python Environment installed on a system can be used as a kernel to execute code.